oweise/k8s-hello/README.md

 ## Clean up

-As with deployment, shutdown is done through a script `down.sh`, that removes resources created (including the kubernetes-deployment, worker nodes, and the cluster itself).
+As with deployment, shutdown is done through a bash script `down.sh`, that removes the resources that were created (including the kubernetes-deployment, worker nodes, and the cluster itself).

 Please pay close attention to any error messages during shutdown to catch